CONVEX

 What Is a Sovereign Balance Sheet?

 A sovereign balance sheet is a comprehensive accounting of a government's total assets and liabilities, modeled on corporate balance sheet methodology but applied to the public sector.
-Unlike the conventional focus on fiscal deficits or debt-to-GDP ratios — which measure only one liability — the sovereign balance sheet framework captures the full net worth of a nation-state.
+Unlike the conventional focus on fiscal deficits or debt-to-GDP ratios, which capture only one liability in isolation, the sovereign balance sheet framework reveals the full net worth of a nation-state, making it the most structurally complete tool available for assessing long-run fiscal sustainability.

-On the asset side, sovereign balance sheets include financial assets (foreign exchange reserves, equity stakes in state-owned enterprises, sovereign wealth fund holdings), non-financial assets (land, subsoil resources, public infrastructure), and future tax revenues (often modeled as a present value).
-On the liability side, they include explicit government debt, central bank liabilities, pension obligations, contingent liabilities from guarantees, and future expenditure commitments.
-The difference yields public sector net worth — the single most comprehensive measure of a government's fiscal position.
+On the asset side, sovereign balance sheets encompass financial assets (foreign exchange reserves, equity stakes in state-owned enterprises, sovereign wealth fund holdings), non-financial assets (land, subsoil resources, public infrastructure, broadcasting spectrum), and the present value of future tax revenues.
+On the liability side, they incorporate explicit government debt, central bank liabilities, unfunded pension obligations, contingent liabilities from financial sector guarantees, and future expenditure commitments such as healthcare and social security.
+The residual, public sector net worth (PSNW), is the single most comprehensive measure of a government's true fiscal position, and it can diverge dramatically from what headline deficit numbers imply.

 Why It Matters for Traders